 - Click on Manage Plug-ins in the General tab

 - Activate the plugin Mailbutler.mailbundle by checking the checkbox

 - Open Apple Mail and start using Mailbutler!

-As simple as that – Mailbutler is now re-enabled and will start working on Apple Mail!
+It’s as simple as that – Mailbutler is now enabled and will start working in Apple Mail!

-If you are on Mojave (macOS 10.14) or later, and you don’t even see the Manage Plug-ins button, please check the article about this issue: Manage Plug-ins button is gone from Apple Mail.
+If you are on Big Sur (11.2.1) or later, and you don’t even see the Manage Plug-ins button, please read our article Manage Plug-ins button is gone from Apple Mail.

-What’s new to Mail app on macOS Mojave?
+What’s new to Mail in macOS Big Sur?

-Mailbutler’s extension for macOS Mail comes fully compatible with Mojave and boosts your inbox with time-saving features such as:
+Mailbutler’s extension for macOS Mail comes fully compatible with Big Sur and boosts your inbox with time-saving features such as:

 - Email Tracking

 - …and a lot more.